Eccentricware/Blitzkarte/README.md

 # Project Blitzkarte
-Blitzkarte means "Lightning Map" in German, and it is a program which automates a gloabl variation of the social game Diplomacy.
+Blitzkarte means "Lightning Map" in German, and it is a program which automates a global variation of the social game Diplomacy.
 Players control a country as they cooperate and compete to be among the 3 winners.
-It is a turn based game where players submit orders for their countries in secret, and then simultaneous processed and announced, revealing everyone's true colors.
+It is a turn based game where players submit orders for their countries in secret, and then orders are simultaneously processed and announced, revealing everyone's true colors.

+Please keep in mind this is a work in progress (v0.1.1).
+Game logic and operations have been prioritized over many of the aesthetics, which may currently appear rough or implemented in a non-final state.

+## Key Features
+### Map Operations
+The beautiful dynamically rendered map displays the state of the world.
+Province colors, unit positions and flags and orders.
+Changes to orders update the map in real-time with color coded circles, arrows and curves to clearly visualize the various commands.
+Units counter-zoom to create more real estate, and panning left-right seemlessly wraps around the world.

+### Custom Game Creation
+Users are provided with a template which can be modified to match their vision of game settings and balance.
+This is then uploaded and parsed, readying the map and world for the next game.
+Clear guidelines are embedded with the options available to change the map, and a thorough validator also gives immediate feedback should there be any issues.
+The entire network of compatible movement options available can be displayed.

+### Account Logins and Flexibility
+Users have the option to signup through site-specific emil or leverage Oauth for a Google (or later Facebook) provider login!
+Users can even add secondary login methods to link to their account, allowing for a degree of flexibility should they choose to discontinue using a method.
+Being managed by an industry standard Google Firebase, this fast tracks security and reliability.

 ## Implementation
 The glory of React is leveraged to dynamically render a variety of complex operations.